bpiwowar/papercite/readme.txt

 = 0.2.14 =
   * Grouped by year option (patch due to S. Aiche)
-  * Handles the / in bibtex keys
-= 0.2.13 =
+  * Now generates an id which does not depend on the key (fix javascript related bugs) = 0.2.13 =
   * bug fix: wrong mappings from bibtex fields to arrays have been corrected, link to pdf is now working properly, polish characters are almost properly handled (thanks to Łukasz Radliński)